 Automation of production in Industry 4.0

-In Industry 4.0, production automation plays a central role.
-Industry 4.0 involves the networking of machines and systems to create an intelligent production facility in which processes are controlled autonomously and in real time.
 In this environment, automation enables the integration of modern technologies that not only make production processes more efficient and flexible, but also better adapt them to individual requirements.
 In industrial production , many processes, from manufacturing to logistics, can thus be automated.
-The automation pyramid provides a structure that systematically organizes these processes, while automation technology enables their implementation.
-Production automation therefore makes a decisive contribution to reducing waste and maximizing efficiency, especially in the context of Lean Production.

 The following text examines the role of automation in Industry 4.0 and analyzes its importance for modern industrial production.